damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

 <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FFunctional%20graph.drawio" target="_blank">Edit As New</a> | <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FFunctional%20graph%20of%20XYZ%20cargo%20ADD-ONS.png">Edit in diagrams.net</a>

-*This template can be used to define the technical graph of your project/product.*

 #### *Example 2*:
 *The link below shows an example of functional block diagrams of open-source project*